Elon Musk is spending big to boost Trump’s turnout. Republicans worry it might flop.

 Super PACs have traditionally spent most of their money on big TV ad buys, but Mr. Musk has long been deeply skeptical of the power of advertising – Tesla has never run TV ads – and saw a better opportunity to boost Mr. Trump.

 And on paper, it’s a smarter investment: Since candidates themselves get much lower prices than outside groups on TV ads, if Mr. Trump’s campaign spends more of its hard money on ads and outside groups pick up the slack on the ground game, it can pay off.
-This option was created by an FEC ruling this spring that allowed candidates to coordinate much more closely with super PACs – entities that, unlike traditional political action committees, can raise and spend unlimited funds – on get out the vote operations than they’d previously been allowed.
+This option was created by an FEC ruling this spring that allowed candidates to coordinate much more closely with super PACs – entities that, unlike traditional political action committees, can raise and spend unlimited funds – on get-out-the-vote operations than they had previously been allowed.

 But it’s much more difficult, expensive, and time-intensive to build out a field operation than to cut a few TV ads.
-Staff have to be hired and trained, and then painstakingly make calls and knock on doors of people identified as likely Trump supporters.
+Staff members have to be hired and trained, and then painstakingly make calls and knock on doors of people identified as likely Trump supporters.

 And tech failures can devastate a ground game, impacting the larger campaign.
 In 2012, Mitt Romney’s presidential campaign poured hundreds of thousands of dollars and a lot of staff hours into ORCA, a voter-targeting platform that was supposed to be a cutting-edge data operation that would let them respond in real time to information on the ground on Election Day.
 But ORCA crashed on Election Day, leaving the campaign flying blind without critical information.